ycpcs/cs482-spring2019/assign/assign02.md

 # Deliverables

-There are no specific deliverables for this assignment other than the demonstration (including UML model), documentation of individual progress, and documentation of requirements to be addressed in the next milestone.
+There are no specific deliverables for this assignment other than the demonstration (including UML model, DB schema, and block diagrams of inter-related parts), documentation of individual progress, and documentation of requirements to be addressed in the next milestone.

 <!-- vim:set wrap: -->
 <!-- vim:set linebreak: -->